Paul Kosok: Academic career

 Following his field studies on the irrigation systems, Kosok planned two volumes: one of general interest and one more technical.
 He was working on the general interest book on the irrigation of ancient cultures when he died in 1959; it was published posthumously in 1965 with the support of Schaedel.
 His manuscript for a scholarly text needed work that was to be undertaken by the University of Texas.
 Kosok's book included extensive mapping of canals through numerous valleys and innovative use of aerial photography.
-His work was praised posthumously as a "program of research about the significance of irrigation on the North Coast of Peru to both Andean and cross-cultural studies, a source-book of ideas and hypotheses for generations of field workers".
+His work was praised posthumously as a "program of research about the significance of irrigation on the North Coast of Peru to both Andean and cross-cultural studies, a sourcebook of ideas and hypotheses for generations of field workers".

 Beginning in 1940, Kosok was aided in Peru by Maria Reiche, a German translator and mathematician from Lima.
-She spoke five languages and aided in mapping the lines, as well as assessing how the massive figures might have been scaled up from smaller drawings or patterns.
+She spoke five languages and aided in mapping the lines, as well as assessed how the massive figures might have been scaled up from smaller drawings or patterns.
 After Kosok left Peru in 1949, Reiche continued to study the Nazca Lines, soon mapping 18 more figures.
 She worked for the rest of her life to preserve the Nazca Lines and have them recognized until her own death in 1998 in Peru.
 In 1994 they were designated as a UNESCO World Heritage Site.

 A musician, Kosok also conducted the Brooklyn Philharmonic at the Brooklyn Academy of Music.
 Inspired by his travels in Peru, he composed The Andean Rhapsody.
 He conducted its premiere by the Brooklyn Philharmonic.

 Dr. Kosok became chairman of the Department of History and Government at Long Island University, located in Brooklyn, New York.
-He was a respected scholar in history, anthropology, music and mathematics.
+He was a respected scholar in history, anthropology, music, and mathematics.